 The learning objectives at the beginning of your training material will tell the learner what content will be covered and what he or she will need to be able to do at the end of the training.

 Note: I know there’s a controversy about putting learning objectives at the front of every course, and I agree doing so can risk immediately boring your workers.
 I believe this is an open issue and suggest you go with your gut instinct on this.
 That said, as a learner I DO find value in knowing what I’m supposed to be learning in advance of the learning experience.
-As a result, I suggest putting the learning objectives where the learner CAN see they if they want but aren’t forced to see them.
+As a result, I suggest putting the learning objectives where the learner CAN see they if they want but aren’t forced to see them, or simply rephrasing them in a more conversational manner that lets the worker understand how they can apply the training later on the job.

 3. Gives the learner a chance to self-assess during training